How Much Does A Postage Stamp Cost For 2013

-The rate at which the Post Office can take charges higher is based on a 2.6 percent inflationary rate that comes from the CPI.
+As the new increases reflect an effort by the UPS to raise needed funds, the rate at which the Post Office can take charges higher is based on an inflationary rate that comes from the CPI.

 History

-The above increases are the result of the filing by the U.S. Postal Service of a
+The most recent price adjustment is the result of the filing by the U.S. Postal

 Tips